-To tie up all of these results, Figure~\ref{fig:heatmap_T1} presents a heat map of $\partial c_n / \partial n$, marking the locations of the specific heat and density anomalies in the $n$ versus $U$ plane.
+To tie up all of these results, Figure~\ref{fig:heatmap_T1} presents a heat map of $\left(\partial c_n / \partial n\right)_T$, marking the locations of the specific heat and density anomalies in the $n$ versus $U$ plane.
 Black diamonds indicate where the potential energy contribution of $c_n$, $c_{n, \text{pot}}$, is minimum, in connection with adiabatic cooling.
 As the repulsion increases, this minimum shifts towards densities closer to the half-filling.
 Black squares denote where $c_{n, \text{pot}}$ changes sign, pointing out the density values where double occupancy begins to be favored.
 As the interaction is increased, this curve crosses the $\alpha_{\mu} = 0$ line at intermediate values of $U$, moving towards the half-filling.
-Filled black circles and crosses show, respectively, the loci of minimum values of $c_n$ and $\alpha_{\mu} = \mathcal S_{\text{Kelvin}} = \partial s/\partial n = 0$.
+Filled black circles and crosses show, respectively, the loci of minimum values of $c_n$ and $\alpha_{\mu}=0$ (or $\left(\frac{\partial s}{\partial n}\right)_{T} = 0$).
 For $U \approx 6$ these crosses and circles are very close, as well as the change of sign in the potential energy contribution.
-Increasing the repulsion $U$ shifts the $c_n$ minimum to densities $n \approx 1$, while the zero crossing of $\alpha_{\mu}$ is shifted to densities away from half-filling.
-Furthermore, the region where $c_n$ displays local minima due to the strong correlations contains the curve $\alpha_{\mu} = 0$.
-This can be understood as follows.
-The intensity of $\partial n_{\bm k} / \partial T$ for each $\bm k$ determines the kinetic contribution to $c_n$, while the relative values control the sign of $\alpha_{\mu}$.
-That is, a small kinetic energy contribution requires a small $\alpha_{\mu}$.
-This is why the $\alpha_{\mu} = 0$ is and the region with $c_n$ minima in Figure~\ref{fig:heatmap_T1} coincide.